NOTE: This post was updated in August 2019 to reflect this year’s dates and information.

 Take advantage of this magical season with a visit to a nearby pumpkin patch located just outside the city!
 These farms offer endless fall-themed fun, including hayrides, corn mazes, crafts and kids activities, petting zoos, and plenty of pumpkins to choose from.

 This is the perfect opportunity to hand-pick the perfect pumpkin for carving, painting or simply displaying on your front porch!
-Take a look at our interactive map to make your search easier, so you can spend less time Googling and more time selecting the perfect pumpkin.
+Take a look at our interactive map to make your search easier, so you can spend less time Googling and more time tracking down the perfect pumpkin.

 This farm in Gervais is the real deal.
 After all, the Bauman family has been operating Bauman’s Farm and Garden since 1895.
 All fall long, celebrate with their myriad of offerings, including an animal barn, mazes, obstacle courses, a giant slide, hayrides, farm animals and much more.

 Bella Organic comes to life in the fall, featuring a myriad of activities for all ages, including a 7-acre corn maze, a pumpkin patch, free hayrides, a petting zoo, a cow train, face painting, lots of food and drinks, and much more.
-Keep in mind that the pumpkin patch and free hayrides at Bella Organic don’t begin until October.
+Keep in mind that free hayrides at Bella Organic don’t begin until October.
+And the Sauvie Island Haunted Corn Maze opens Friday, October 4 and takes place every Friday and Saturday night through October.
 Purchase an unlimited activity bracelet on weekends during the month of October to enjoy unlimited access for the whole day to many of the attractions!

 Photo Courtesy of Bushue’s Family Farm